ramnathv/sphinx-test/source/intro.rst

 ===============================================
-Statistical Computing Seminars: Graphics in R I
+Statistical Computing Seminars
 ===============================================

-.. highlight:: S
+.. highlight:: r

 R is often praised for its graphics.
 I think R is good at graphics for the same reason it is good at anything else---it's flexible.
 People just